rgfindl/bluefin_aws_image_server/README.md

 After uploading your full size image to [S3](http://aws.amazon.com/s3/) you can request a resized image to place on your page.

-Ex.
-User uploads their profile picture.
-Display a small square profile picture next to their name.
-When a user clicks on the profile picture the large image is displayed.

 Parameters
 -------